 Bovine brucellosis—commonly called Bang’s disease—is caused by the bacterium Baucella abortus.
 The principal reservoirs are cattle, not deer as many people believe.
 Cattle are the usual victims of infection.
 Brucellosis causes abortion of fetuses, infertility, and reduced milk production.
 Repeated studies in many states, including Illinois, have shown that deer are not important in the occurrence of brucellosis.

-Bovine tuberculosis is a chronic bacterial disease caused by the microorganism, Mycobacterium bovis attacking the respiratory system.
+Bovine tuberculosis is a chronic bacterial disease caused by the microorganism Mycobacterium bovis attacking the respiratory system.
 Primarily a disease of cattle, it can affect other species, including humans and wildlife.
-Once relatively common in cattle in the United States, the APHIS Bovine TB Eradication Program has reduced the disease in cattle.
+Once relatively common in cattle in the United States, the disease has been reduced in cattle by the APHIS Bovine TB Eradication Program.

-Spillover into wildlife may maintain the microorganism in the environment and function as a source of re-infection for livestock.
-Prior to 1994, it had been reported in only eight wild white-tailed and mule deer.
-Active surveillance for the disease in wildlife is under way in Michigan, Minnesota, and Indiana where the disease has been documented in white-tailed deer.
+Spillover into wildlife may maintain the microorganism in the environment and function as a source of reinfection for livestock.
+Prior to 1994, the disease had been reported in only eight wild white-tailed and mule deer.
+Active surveillance for the disease in wildlife is under way in Michigan, Minnesota, and Indiana, where the disease has been documented in white-tailed deer.

 Impact on Deer

 Chronic wasting disease (CWD) was first found in Illinois in 2002 in Winnebago County.
 CWD poses a serious threat to deer populations in areas where it occurs.

 CWD attacks the nervous system and is contagious among deer, with infection passed between deer and also from contaminated environments.
 The disease is fatal — there is no treatment or cure.
 As the disease progresses, deer display abnormal behavior, lose weight, and lose control of normal bodily functions.

 A deer with CWD usually dies within about 18 months.
 During this time the infected deer typically shows signs of the disease only in the last month of life.